paolobenve/myphotoshare/README.md

 The JavaScript application consists of a single `index.php` file with a single `scripts.min.js` and a single `styles.min.css`.
 It fetches the `options.json` file and the statically generated JSON files and thumbnails on the fly from the `cache` folder to create a speedy interface.

-Photofloat features share buttons, and `php` permits to pass the image/video/album shared to the social media.
+Photofloat features share buttons, and `php` permits to pass the shared image/video/album to social medias.

 It is, essentially, the slickest and fastest, most minimal but still well-featured photo gallery app on the net.